kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 of each argument.
 Then stored the first argument in a varibale. argv.forEach((val, index) => if (index === 2) {firstArg = val} if (index >= 2)  {count++}).
 This is basically the code.

+## Task 4 - Create a sentence
+In this one I used a tenary operator after the shebang.
+The task wanted us to print the first and second arguments we type on the console on the right and left side of is.
+That is "is" would be entre the two arguments. process.argv[2] is the first argument we pass as we all know and process.argv[3] is the second. process.argv[0] and process.argv[1] are reserved for the path to the Node.js executable and script file respectively.